To get ahead you have to stay informed.

 4. Fees Add Up

-Often personal loans come with fees.
-These usually include an application fee, an origination fee, and could also include penalty fees for prepayment or late payments.
-Make sure to calculate the cost fees and interest when deciding whether a personal loan is the right way to pay your taxes.
+Personal loans often come with fees.
+These usually include an application fee and an origination fee and could also involve penalty fees for prepayment or late payments.
+Make sure to calculate the cost of fees and interest when deciding whether taking out a personal loan is the right way for you to pay your taxes.

 5. May Reduce Your Credit Score